Priyank Pathak

 AAAI, 2020

-One of the first works to solve Person Reid exploring multiple techniques to improve accuracy on the Video ReID model.
+One of the first works in Person Reid exploring multiple techniques to improve accuracy on the Video ReID model, and proposing novel attention loss for helping model focus on certain frames more than the other.

-Pixel Onion: Peeling Layers of Zero-Shot Object Detection in Pixelation
+Peeling Layers of Zero-Shot Object Detection for Robustness

-Priyank Pathak*, Mukilan Karuppasamy*, Aaditya Baranwal, Shyam Marjit, Shruti Vyas, Yogesh S. Rawat,
+Priyank Pathak, Mukilan Karuppasamy*, Aaditya Baranwal, 3 more authors

 Under Review